aghatpande/HIPPIE/README.md

 # Install the repo
 pip install .
 ```

+Installation should take less than 5 minutes in a normal desktop computer.

+The packages required are described in the pyproject.toml and requirements.txt file and they are:
+pandas,numpy,matplotlib,scikit-learn,pytorch-lightning,wandb and seaborn.

 ## To train a HIPPIE model.

 Add the data you want to use to train your model as a new folder in the ./datasets folder.
 Follow the stablished naming convention